TheGhouls/oct/doc/oct.tools.rst

     csvfile
-    what = Define what you want to generate u = user, e = email. number = Define how many items you want to generate size = Define the size of each items chars = Define with 'what' you want to generate you item
+    what = Define what you want to generate u = user, e = email. number = Define how many items you want to generate size = Define the size of each item chars = Define with 'what' you want to generate you item

-Default value of each options
+Default value of each option

 .. code-block:: python